cse4504-fl25-8-wustl/team-project-4504-ydm/README.md

   - Maintain response schema evolution as reporting needs change.

 ## Workflow Overview

+### Command Line Interface (CLI)
-1. The CLI (`cli/main.ts`) parses command-line input, normalizes boolean flags, and invokes the CSV parser.
+1. The CLI (`cli/main.ts`) parses command-line input, normalizes boolean flags, and invokes the shared `PackagingService`.
-2. `app/parser/CsvParser.ts` currently returns placeholder `Art` entities; it will later hydrate them from the provided CSV file.
+2. `PackagingService` validates the CSV file and parses art items using `app/parser/CsvParser.ts`.
 3. The resulting `PackagingRequest` aggregates art items, client metadata, and delivery capabilities, then reaches `PackagingInteractor`.
-4. `app/interactors/PackagingInteractor.ts` runs dummy packing functions that produce an empty `PackagingResponse` structure.
+4. `app/interactors/PackagingInteractor.ts` runs the packing algorithms and produces a `PackagingResponse` structure.
-5. The CLI prints the response as formatted JSON so downstream tooling or developers can inspect the output.
+5. The CLI prints the response as formatted text or JSON (if `--json-output` flag is used).

+### Graphical User Interface (GUI)
+1. The GUI (`app/gui/page.tsx`) presents a form for CSV upload and delivery configuration.
+2. On form submission, the GUI sends the data to the API route (`app/api/package/route.ts`).
+3. The API route saves the uploaded CSV to a temporary file and invokes the shared `PackagingService`.
+4. The `PackagingService` processes the request identically to the CLI workflow.
+5. The API returns the `PackagingResponse` as JSON, which the GUI displays in a user-friendly format.

+### Shared Service Layer
+Both CLI and GUI use the same `PackagingService` (`app/services/PackagingService.ts`) to avoid code duplication.
+This ensures:
+- Consistent business logic across delivery mechanisms
+- Single source of truth for packaging calculations
+- Easier testing and maintenance

 ## Project Structure Highlights
-- `app/entities` contains the domain entities with dummy implementations.
+- `app/entities` - Domain entities (`Art`, `Box`, `Crate`, etc.) with business logic
-- `app/interactors` defines the use-case orchestration.
+- `app/interactors` - Use-case orchestration and packing algorithms
-- `app/parser` isolates CSV parsing (currently a stub).
+- `app/parser` - CSV parsing and data validation
+- `app/services` - Shared service layer used by both CLI and GUI
-- `app/requests` and `app/responses` host the DTOs that connect the CLI with the use cases.
+- `app/requests` and `app/responses` - DTOs for request/response data
+- `app/api` - Next.js API routes for GUI backend
+- `app/gui` - React-based graphical user interface
-- `cli/main.ts` is the command-line entry point that wires parser, interactor, and response printing.
+- `cli/main.ts` - Command-line entry point
+- `electron/` - Electron configuration for desktop app
+- `scripts/` - Build and utility scripts

 ## Testing